The Bernedoodle is a cross between a Poodle and Bernese Mountain Dog.

 Other than that, both the Poodle and the Bernese Mountain Dog only require occasional bathing, so you can count on the same for your Bernedoodle.

-He is most often predisposed to hip dysplasia and elbow dysplasia, bloat, and mast cell tumor.
+Mostly, they are often predisposed to hip dysplasia and elbow dysplasia, bloat, and mast cell tumor.